miguelisaza/cp-assets/README.md

 This is a sample project created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-To instal the project and al it's dependencies, just run
+To install the project and all it's dependencies, just run
 ### `npm install`

-After the installation is complete, you can run:
+After the installation is completed, you can run:

 ### `npm start`